kvtools/valkeyrie/docs/examples.md

 # Examples

-This document contains useful example of usage for `libkv`.
+This document contains useful example of usage for `valkeyrie`.
 It might not be complete but provides with general informations on how to use the client.

 ## Create a store and use Put/Get/Delete